rafaelcp/Super-Mega-Engine/README.md

 **A**: The engine runs at 60 frames per second (assuming your PC can handle it, of course)

-**Q**: I don’t want sliding and/or buster charging and/or screws/bolts in my game.
+**Q**: I don’t want sliding and/or buster charging and/or screws/bolts/shop in my game.
 How do I disable them?

 **A**: Go to Macros > All Configurations and change cfgEnableSlide / cfgEnableCharge / cfgEnableScrews to false.

+**Q**: How can I add an intro stage to my game?

+**A**: Create a room for your intro stage, go to Macros > All Configurations and set cfgInitialStage to the name of your rooom.

 **Q**: Where can I view the credits of the game?